gjone124/se_project_react/README.md

 - Figma
 - Images
 - Tech Used
-- Structure of Class Inheritance
+- Chart of Class Inheritance Structure
 - Deployment
+- Link To Back End Application of This Project

 **Intro**